 Incredibly sad that parents have to be concerned about that!

 That fact alone makes me love the idea of a staycation! <3

 But that’s not the only concern when traveling with your family…

 You also have to think about the safety of your car, little hands grabbing dangerous objects etc.

 And to make keeping your kids safe a little bit easier, I’ve created a simple printable list you can keep in your car so you’re reminded of these safety strategies during all your busy days of travel!

 Why should you keep this list handy?

-Because in the craziness of busy holidays, safety precautions in cars if often neglected and
+In the craziness of busy holiday travel, safety precautions in cars are often neglected and forgotten.

 10 Ways to Keep Kids Safe During Holiday Travel